 After that, your enchanted Beauty and the Beast slime is ready to squish, stretch and smoosh!

-Don’t forget to check out all of my Beauty and the Beast projects!
+Don’t forget to check out all of my Beauty and the Beast projects and posts!

 Looking to fill your need for Disney Princess Slime?
 Check out my Frozen Slime!